-Have you notice your basement walls moving inward?
+Have you noticed your basement walls moving inward?
 Are there lateral or horizontal cracks along your basement slab or block walls?
 By the time you first notice bowing or buckling in your foundation walls, it's likely that the problem has been present for a long time.
 Bowing foundations are often caused by a force called hydrostatic pressure.

 Hydrostatic pressure occurs when water presses against your basement walls with more force than the walls can withstand, causing them to move inwards.
 Other forces, such as expansive clays and frost, are also common causes for soil expansion that can lead to bowing basement walls and foundation wall damage.